 The Bottom Line

 You wouldn’t put your seat belt around your neck or install a baby car seat backwards because of the risk of serious injuries.
 The same is true if you install a smoke alarm in the wrong place.
+It is also important to remember that that codes may differ somewhat from one building jurisdiction to another.

 Be safe.
 Check your own smoke alarms and advise your friends, clients and neighbors.